eagle840/killercoda-labs/MLflow/step1.md

 this time, note the contents of the artifacts folder, the pickle file (.pkl) is actually the model code.

-and lets run it again with different parameters
+and lets run it again with different parameters using the following format

 `python train.py <alpha> <l1_ratio>`